 If you have a question that is not answered below, please contact the COVID-19 Response Team.

-Any individual who lives, learns, or works on campus that is not fully vaccinated is asked to do so as soon as possible.
+Any individual who lives, learns, or works on campus that is not up to date on their COVID-19 vaccination status is asked to do so as soon as possible.

 Regis College does provide medical and religious exemptions from the COVID-19 vaccine.